 Certificate of Competence in Sales and Marketing Program Learning Outcomes

-Develop strategies for effective communication and for dealing with various types of customers.

-Carry out basic sales and marketing functions in an organizational setting.
+- Upon successful completion of this program, students will be able to: - Develop strategies for effective communication and for dealing with various types of customers. - Carry out basic sales and marketing functions in an organizational setting.